 Dermabrasion is the removal of the top layers of the skin.
-It is a type of skin smoothing surgery.
+It is a type of skin-smoothing surgery.

 If you are having a complex procedure, you may be given medicines called sedatives to make you sleepy and less anxious.
-Another option might be general anesthesia, which allows you to sleep through surgery and not feel any pain during the procedure.
+Another option is general anesthesia, which allows you to sleep through surgery and not feel any pain during the procedure.

 Why the Procedure Is Performed